 The district started online learning for all students on August 3.
-As a result of a thorough review of the Maricopa County COVID-19 health data for the South Phoenix community, the district has made the decision to remain in a virtual learning setting at least the beginning of 3rd trimester, which occurs in mid-February, data permitting.
+As a result of a thorough review of the Maricopa County COVID-19 health data for the South Phoenix community, the district has made the decision to remain in a virtual learning setting at least after spring break.
 The district has developed three learning settings to meet the student and family needs for the 2020-2021 school year when it is safe to introduce them.
 Those options will include a full-time virtual academy, a full time in-person option and a flexible combination of the two.
 More information on the return-to-school plan here.

 Scottsdale Unified School District

-The district allowed elementary and special education self-contained students to return for full-day, in-person learning on Jan.
-4. Middle school students and high school students are set to return on Tuesday, Jan.
-19. The SUSD governing board is holding a meeting on the evening of Tuesday, Jan.
+Elementary and special education self-contained students returned for in-person learning on Jan.
+4. Middle school students and high school students returned Tuesday, Jan.
 19. The District's website has the latest information.

 Tempe Elementary School District